Reset system

 Important

--file is not.
-Meaning that the port-names in the top-level entity need to be copied exactly in the lpf
+Although VHDL is case-insensitive, the lpf-file is not.
+Meaning that the port-names in the top-level entity need to be copied exactly in the lpf-file.

 library ieee;